-Primary-Junior Degree Requirements (see above) and Concentration: (6.0 units)
+Primary-Junior Degree Requirements (see above) and Program Track: (6.0 units)

+EDST 201AB/3.0 Theory of Aboriginal Teacher Education

-EDST 201AB/3.0 and FOCI 201AB/3.0 Aboriginal Teacher Education.
+FOCI 201AB/3.0 Aboriginal Teacher Education

-Concentrations combine an Education Studies (EDST) course, Program Focus (FOCI) course and PRAC/450 Alternative Practicum.
+Program tracks combine an Education Studies (EDST) course, Program Focus (FOCI) course and PRAC/450 Alternative Practicum.

-Total Degree Requirement for ATEP Intermediate-Senior: 63.0 units
+Total Degree Requirement for ATEP Primary-Junior: 63.0 units

-ATEP Practicum Format Campus-based candidates are assigned to urban Associate Schools with a significant Aboriginal student population for the first two practicum blocks in the fall term.
-The third practicum block in the winter term, will occur where possible, in a designated First Nations Associate School in the Queen's University catchment area.
+ATEP Practicum Format Campus-based candidates are assigned to an Associate School for both practicum components in the fall term.
+The winter term practicum component will occur where possible, in a designated First Nations Associate School or in a school with a significant Aboriginal student population within the Queen's catchment area, with an OCT certified teacher in good standing.
+Candidates will return to their original Associate School for the summer 2 practicum component..